Braids are a gorgeous protective style for natural and transitioning hair, especially during the summer.

 If you haven’t installed your braids yet, here’s the first thing you need to do to prevent itching pre-installation.

-- Fill a large bowl with warm water then pour in 1 cup of apple cider vinegar (regular distilled white vinegar works too) and mix together.
+- Fill a large bowl with lukewarm water then pour in 1 cup of apple cider vinegar (regular distilled white vinegar works too) and mix together.

 - Dip your Kanekalon hair into the water and swish around then leave it in the water for 30 minutes.
 Dip the hair as is.
 Don’t remove the rubber band holding the hair in place.